NoviceLive/lsext/readme.md

 # lsext

+File Extension Distribution Analysis

 ## Features

 - List all unique suffixes
 - List according to the file count
 - List according to the total file size

 ## TODO

-- Add the optional identification based on magic numbers
+Add the optional identification based on magic numbers

-## Copyright
+## WARNING

-Copyright 2015 Gu Zhengxiong <rectigu@gmail.com>
+Something may be wrong intuitively.

 ## License